 Lois has a dispute with Hal and the boys' favorite restaurant; Malcolm clicks with his girlfriend's family to the point where he forgets about his girlfriend; and Francis gets an assistant who tends to his every whim.

-Reese storms out and gets his own department.
+Reese storms out and gets his own apartment.
 Francis uses the opportunity to blame Lois for all the issues in the family and Malcolm is forced to coach a jock who gets every free break in the world.
 The new found independence for Reese leads to an unheard of 'A', but, naturally reality comes home to bite with his novel approach to clean clothes.

 Lois accompanies Malcolm to his first college visit, where she clashes with a resident advisor; Reese pretends he's a drug user to woo a pretty narcotics officer; Francis and Otto open their own childcare center; and Dewey constructs his own musical instrument.

 Reese inadvertently perfects Malcolm and Stevie's science experiment, but can't remember how he did it; Dewey dreams up reasons for people to buy the candy he's selling door-to-door; and Francis aids a piglet.

 Lois has just found out that she has a half-sister named Roberta and brings Reese, Jamie and Malcolm with her to meet their aunt and cousins.
 Her step-mother, Sylvia comments that she looks exactly like Victor and gives her a warm welcome.
 Despite some nervous moments between them, they're getting along great.
 Lois thinks it's going to a nice, quality time with them until a furious and vengeful, Ida arrives at the house to spoil everything.
 She has lost the court case and demands for Victor's pension from his secret family.
 Meanwhile Hal and Dewey plan to go racing ...